 The Below Dingy Skipper was noted the day previously but forgotten about in the excitement…

 A colder start to today and some sea fog meant not much to look at so me and Rich Bonser had time to catch up whilst walking east from Langdon Hole first thing.
 The winds had switched over night to a South Westerly and the only thing of note really was a singing BlackRedstart and a displaced ReedWarbler in song too.

-The sun eventually burnt through most of the mist at around 09.30 and a few moments later, whilst we stood on lighthouse down, Rich suddenly exclaimed “Fucking Hell!’
-I looked up and shouted… “BlackStork!”- as an immaculate Blackstork drifted over our heads only about 80 metres up.
+The sun eventually burnt through most of the mist at around 09.30 and a few moments later, whilst we stood on lighthouse down, Rich suddenly exclaimed “Fucking Hell!’, looking up I saw the source of his exclamation and shouted “BlackStork!”- as an immaculate Blackstork drifted over our heads only about 80 metres up.